valeorozco/valeorozco/README.md

 I am a self-proclaimed nerd, who enjoys learning almost about everything, but with a prevalent interest in the intersection of psychology, human sciences and technology, mainly AI.

 I am thrilled about doing research and writing about it.
-You can find my humble attempt of doing science communication :point_right: here.

 </div>